koho/nat1/README.md

 ### Manual config

 Create a public address mapping only.
-You need to manually configure the local address mapping on gateway.
+You need to manually configure the local address mapping on gateway (See [Port forwarding](#port-forwarding)).

 ```shell
 # random local port